-Gender equality in NTEAM’s TAN project’s work in Pakistan
+Gender equality in Nutrition International’s work in Pakistan

-In 2020, NTEAM conducted progress assessments of eight recent TA assignments, including the support to Pakistan for the development of technical food safety & halal food standards and regulations for articles of food.
+In 2020, Nutrition International conducted progress assessments of eight recent technical assistance assignments, including the support to Pakistan for the development of technical food safety & halal food standards and regulations for articles of food.

 Posted on September 16, 2020

-Nutrition International’s Nutrition Technical Assistance Mechanism (NTEAM) provides technical assistance (TA) to 20 countries that have signed up to the Scaling Up Nutrition (SUN) Movement, with UK aid from the UK government through the TAN project.
-In 2020, NTEAM conducted progress assessments of eight recent TA assignments, including the support to Pakistan for the development of technical food safety & halal food standards and regulations for articles of food under the Provincial Food Safety Authority (FSA) Act 2014 in Khyber Pakhtunkhwa (KP).
-The TA also aimed to encourage the uptake of these standards, and increased collaboration, at provincial and district levels, as well as targeted food processors and marketers, and indirectly the general public.
+Through its Technical Assistance for Nutrition (TAN) project, funded with UK aid from the UK government, Nutrition International’s Nutrition Technical Assistance Mechanism (NTEAM) provides technical assistance to 20 countries that have signed up to the Scaling Up Nutrition (SUN) Movement.
+In 2020, NTEAM conducted progress assessments of eight recent technical assistance assignments, including the support to Pakistan for the development of technical food safety & halal food standards and regulations for articles of food under the Provincial Food Safety Authority (FSA) Act 2014 in Khyber Pakhtunkhwa (KP).
+The technical assistance also aimed to encourage the uptake of these standards, and increased collaboration, at provincial and district levels, as well as targeted food processors and marketers, and indirectly the general public.

 How was gender addressed in this technical assistance in Pakistan?